-Businesses are reconsidering how they promote inclusion and diversity in the workplace more than ever before.
+Businesses are reconsidering how they promote inclusion in the workplace more than ever before.
 This shift is not just about fairness; it is about encouraging innovation, addressing gender wage gaps, and ensuring long-term business success.

 Across industries, companies are recognising the critical need to close the gender gap in STEM (Science, Technology, Engineering and Mathematics).
-Allianz, as part of its longstanding commitment to gender equality in the workplace, has signed the UN Women’s Empowerment Principles and supports workplace diversity through its Employee Network for Equal Opportunities (Allianz NEO).
+Allianz, as part of its longstanding commitment to gender equality in the workplace, has signed the UN Women’s Empowerment Principles and supports workplace inclusions through its Employee Network for Equal Opportunities (Allianz NEO).

 Women make up nearly 47.7% of the workforce, yet they hold only 29.2% of STEM jobs.
 The challenge isn’t just getting more women into STEM careers, but also to retain them in such fields.
 Addressing these challenges requires more than recruitment.
 It demands a workplace culture that supports and retains female talent while ensuring fair salary expectations.